For info on the thematic structure, see the introduction page.

 2.278 Odysseus and Nestor, 2 speeches

 Odysseus' message is "stay!".
-In the real world of Ionia this means: do not provoke the people inland, the inhabitants of the large floodplains, into attack so fierce that the Ionians would have to flee.
+This is the heart of the Homeric political argument.
+In the real world of Ionia this means: do not provoke the people inland, the inhabitants of the large floodplains, into attack so fierce that the Ionians would have to flee. see here.
 The Cretan story of Odysseus in "Egypt" comes to mind, see Od 14.257-.
 The Ionians, especially those of Smyrna and Milete, were threatened in Homer's day and this threat never subsided.
-In other words, it means "be a wooden horse. don't run this way and that".
+Smyrna was actually destroyed by the Lydians in late 7th c.

 Nestor's message as always is "live up to your boast! attack!".